openshift-evangelists/kbe/content/page/pods.md

 {"host": "172.17.0.3:9876", "version": "0.5.0", "from": "172.17.0.1"}
 ```

-Note that `kubectl run` creates a [deployment](/deployments/), so in order to
+***Tip: Deprecation Warning!***
-get rid of the pod you have to execute `kubectl delete deployment sise`.
+Note that older releases of `kubectl` will produce a [deployment](/deployments/) resource as the result of the provided `kubectl run` example, while newer releases produce a single `pod` resource.
+If you are using an old release of `kubectl`, you may need to run `kubectl delete deployment sise` to clean up at the end of this section.

 #### Using configuration file